-The authors wish to thank Ben Rump and Audrey Brown for excellent research and editorial assistance, and Mijke van den Broeke and Mario Padula for suggestions and comments.
+The authors wish to thank Ben Rump, Noemi Oggero, and Audrey Brown for excellent research and editorial assistance, and Mijke van den Broeke, Mario Padula, and two anonymous referees for suggestions and comments.
 They are also grateful to participants at the FCAC-OECD conference on financial literacy held in Toronto in May 2011; the Netspar conference on Pension Communication and Choices held in The Hague in April 2012; the CeRP Conference, held in Turin in September 2012; and the European Economic Association Annual Meeting held in Toulouse, France, in August 2014 for many comments.
 Financial support from Netspar is gratefully acknowledged.
 Moreover, the authors gratefully acknowledge financial support from the European Investment Bank Institute through its EIBURS initiative.
 The findings, interpretations, and conclusions presented in this article are entirely those of the authors and should not be attributed in any manner to the European Investment Bank or its Institute, Netspar, or to the De Nederlandsche Bank.